Multi-Step Inference for Reasoning Over Paragraphs: Experiments

-\paragraph{Error Analysis} We analyze some errors that our proposed model made, aiming to discover the questions that our model could not cover.
-Table~\ref{case} shows some questions that our proposed model gives the incorrect answers.
+\paragraph{Error Analysis and Future Work} We analyze some errors that our proposed model made, aiming to discover the questions that our model could not cover.
+Table~\ref{case} shows some questions that our proposed model gives incorrect answers.
 The questions require model to get the numeric information from the passage, and then compare the numeric relation (e.g. larger, smaller and equal) and target the effect of the relation in the background passage, where positive correlation between the prices and the sold number in example 1, positive correlation between the tolerance degree and usage times in example 2 and negative correlation between the crash rate the the number of cyclists in example 3.
 It seems that the model is not sensitive to the numeric information and their reasonings.

 Also, the situations give more than two entities with their related information, and although the questions narrow down the multiple choices to two choices, the systems are still distracted by these question-irrelevant entities.
-The distraction come form the difficulty to associate the relevant information with the correct entities.
-The future work can be motivated by the discovery to design more modules to deal with this phenomenon.
+The distraction comes from the difficulty of associating the relevant information with the correct entities.
+Future work can be motivated by the discovery to design more modules to deal with this phenomenon.